 The Scottish TRE, under the management of PHS via eDRIS, has been supporting research for over seven years via a secure analytical environment, operated by the University of Edinburgh’s EPCC (Edinburgh Parallel Computing Centre) on behalf of PHS.
 Since April 2020, to support rapid COVID-19 research, Scottish National health and non-health datasets have been hosted securely in the National Safe Haven.
 The National Core Studies programme helps us to build on this existing infrastructure by onboarding key NCS datasets, funding resources and infrastructure to maintain and enhance its capabilities.

+The Scottish Government COVID-19 Privacy Statement has been developed in response to COVID-19 and is intended to both inform and reassure you that your information is being shared appropriately within the NHS in Scotland and with our partner organisations.
 After the pandemic is contained, data will be destroyed or transferred to another data holding subject to the appropriate safeguards and governance.

 All NHS data in the COVID-19 data holding will remain under NHS (PHS/NSS) control.
 All non-NHS data will be handled in line with the law and the strict contractual agreements that are in place between the NHS/NSS and partners.

 At the forefront of our response to COVID-19 is ensuring that privacy is maintained, and that research is always carried out transparently and in the public interest.

 This will include safeguards such as alignment with Scottish Government’s Guiding Principles for Data Linkage, the UK Data Service’s 5 Safes Framework and time-limited solutions that will only apply for the duration of the current public health emergency.

 You can read more here about how research is carried out safely and securely.